thycotic/privman-docs/computer-groups/macOS/index.md

 ![default](images/default.png "Default macOS Computer Group")

 This is the navigation entry point into the macOS Computer Group.
 The sub nodes are in feature parity with other OS computer groups.
-Every policy or resource underneath __MACOS COMPUTERS__ pertain to that specific default computer group.
+All policies or resources underneath __MACOS COMPUTERS__ pertain to that specific default computer group.

 Refer to the [Policy Wizard](../app-control/policies/policy-wizard/index.md) section for details on decision points for: